zexon-hub/Zexon-Script/README.md

 - **Set Speed**: Adjust how fast the Cyclone spins (5 to 100).
 - **Set Points**: Choose how many orbit points the Cyclone effect has (1 to 10).
 - **On/Off Toggle**: Turn the Cyclone effect on or off with a simple switch.
-- **User-Friendly Menu**: Easy-to-use menu with buttons and sliders.
+- **User Friendly Menu**: Easy to use menu with buttons and sliders.

 ---
 ## Showcase: